Outlook OneDrive integration using Power Automate (Flow), interesting perspectives?

 In addition, the copy of the sent email in the sender’s Outlook Sent Items folder also contains the same OneDrive shortcuts.
 This means that the sender and the recipients of the email have access to the same shared version of the attachments uploaded to OneDrive.
 They all instantly benefit from OneDrive’s advanced file sharing options.
 For example, email sender and recipients can instantly start co-editing their files in Word, Excel and PowerPoint by clicking on the OneDrive shortcuts attached to their emails.

 Attach2Cloud delivers a perfect Outlook – OneDrive integration.
-Additional features further enhance the attractiveness of the product, such as the ability to attach files up to 15 GB unit size (and soon 100 GB) to Outlook emails without any message size limits, the ability to send invitations to upload files to OneDrive in one click, getting notifications when users add, modify or delete files in invitation folders, etc.
+Additional features further enhance the attractiveness of the product, such as the ability to attach files up to 100 GB unit size to Outlook emails without any message size limits, and the ability to send invitations to upload files to OneDrive in one click, getting notifications when users add, modify or delete files in invitation folders, etc.

 Thanks to this high level of Outlook – OneDrive integration, OneDrive’s utilization rate increases drastically, without users having to change their habits and without requiring any training.